"It's just a game."

 "We put unrealistic expectations on our kids many times, and we don't allow them just to have fun and enjoy it," Dungy says.
 "We've got to be careful and make [sports] positive and make it something that the young person enjoys."

-In the articles that follow, you'll learn how to get the most mileage out of your kids' sports involvement.
+In the other articles in the "Dads and Sports" series, you'll learn how to get the most mileage out of your kids' sports involvement.
 Whether they're in peewee soccer or high-school football, you'll discover practical strategies for helping them learn all that athletics can teach them.
 Suggestions from fathering experts will also guide you around the common dangers and show you how to keep the action on the field both fun and positive.

 You are the most important coach your kids will ever have.
 Use your influence to help them achieve their full potential — in sports as well as in life.